About

 What is the criteria for cases to be featured here?

-Every case featured here involves a person missing with a vehicle, or suspected to be missing with a vehicle.
+Every case featured here involves a person missing with a vehicle, or suspected to be missing with a vehicle, due to the chances of finding vehicles using sonar.

-For various reasons, cases may not get added until they are 6 months-1 year old, unless requested by a family member.
+For various reasons, cases may not get added until they are 6 months to a year old, unless requested by a family member.

 How can I help?

-There is a general printable flyer available on the home page that links to this website through a QR code so it can be posted for any case, as well as flyers made specifically for featured cases.
-The idea for these is that they can be placed at boat ramps / areas where those with the equipment to help will see them.
+A printable flyer is available on the home page that links to this website through a QR code so it can be posted for any case, as well as flyers made specifically for featured cases.
+The idea for these is that they can be placed at boat ramps, marinas, bait shops and anywhere that people with the equipment to help will see them.

 Donations are accepted and appreciated on this site but not expected, 100% of the funds will go towards this, most likely site expenses.